open-telemetry/opentelemetry-specification/specification/metrics/README.md

 important to understand the goals of OpenTelemetry’s metrics effort:

 * **Being able to connect metrics to other signals**.
-For example, metrics and traces can be correlated via exemplars, and metrics dimensions can be enriched via [Baggage](../baggage/api.md) and [Context](../context/context.md).
+For example, metrics and traces can be correlated via exemplars, and metrics attributes can be enriched via [Baggage](../baggage/api.md) and [Context](../context/context.md).
   Additionally, [Resource](../resource/sdk.md) can be applied to [logs](../overview.md#log-signal)/[metrics](../overview.md#metric-signal)/[traces](../overview.md#tracing-signal)